Top seven best TV headphones for 2021

 Examples with wireless base stations include:

-Our experts have picked out the very best wireless TV headphones with a base station from our expert tests – find out the best pairs to buy in the table below.
+Our experts have picked out the very best pair of wireless TV headphones with a base station from our expert tests – find out which is the best pair to buy in the table below.

 Bluetooth headphones for your TV